abhimassive/selelnium-webdriverio/misc/TestFlakiness.md

    Using these to identify web elements will fail the tests if anything as changed in the dom.
    Also tests will fail if they are expecting a particular text in a particular language in page. e.g this test will fail if the app is in English but will fail if localized: expect(homepage.welcomeMessage.getText()).to.equal(‘Welcome Mike’).
    `Welcome` will be spelled differently in German or French.
-A better approach would be expect(….)to.equal.(localeCompare(‘Welcome Mike’))
+A better approach would be expect(….)to.equal.(localeCompare(‘Welcome Mike’))
    Solution: a) Coordinate better with Devs to get a specific `data-qa` tags for the elements that you wanna target.
                 These tags can be removed in a pre-build step before the application is deployed to production.
              b) Should refrain from using hard-coded values for assertions